cosmos/cosmos-sdk/docs/architecture/adr-055-orm.md

 ## Abstract

-In order to make it easier for developers to build Cosmos SDK Apps and for clients to query, index and verify proofs against state data, we have implemented an ORM (object-relational mapping) layer for the Cosmos SDK.
+In order to make it easier for developers to build Cosmos SDK modules and for clients to query, index and verify proofs against state data, we have implemented an ORM (object-relational mapping) layer for the Cosmos SDK.

 ## Context